For many people, the holidays are some of the best times of the year.

-Having fun and happy times make the day to day drudgery of the everyday that much more bearable.
+Having fun and happy times makes the day-to-day drudgery of everyday life that much more bearable.

-Some like Christmas with the lights and the gifts and others Easter with cuddly bunnies and chocolate eggs.
+Some like Christmas with the lights and the gifts, and others like Easter with cuddly bunnies and chocolate eggs.

 A new trend